kmc6/F1/README.md

 <sup>Figure 11 - Histogram showing distribution of driver age for winning drivers only.</sup>

-Figure 12 uses a box-plot to show potential driver age outliers for winning drivers - these are included for model 1 but excluded for model 2 (see Predictive Modelling section).
+Figure 12 uses a box-plot to show potential driver age outliers for winning drivers and figure 13 uses a box plot to show the average driver age by season - clearly, driver age has consistently declined over time and is much lower now than it was in 1950.
+Together the indicate that driver age was much higher when the sport started compared to the modern era.

 ```python
 # EDA for Drivers dataset: key business insight - what is the typical age of winning drivers (years)?